Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/blobmanagementoptions/settempfilesrootpath/_index.md

 ## setTempFilesRootPath(String value)  method

- The root path where temporary files will be created.
+ Represents the root path on the filesystem, where the temporary files will be stored.
 System temorary directory will be used by default.
- Hosting process should have permissions to create files and folders there.

 ### Returns